Sarah Owen

 Sarah Mei Li Owen (陳美麗 (Chén Měilì, Chen Mei-li); born 11 January 1983) is a British Labour Party politician and trade unionist who has been the Member of Parliament (MP) for Luton North since 2019.
-She is the first MP of South East Asian descent and the first female MP of Chinese descent.
+She is the first female MP of Chinese descent.

 She served as Shadow Minister for Local Government and Faith from October 2022 to November 2023, having previously served as Shadow Minister for Homelessness, Rough Sleeping and Faith (shadowing the same department) between December 2021 and October 2022.
+She was Chair of the Women and Equalities Committee from 2024 to 2026, and has served as Parliamentary Under-Secretary of State for Northern Ireland since July 2026.

 Early life and career

 Sarah Owen was born on 11 January 1983 in Hastings.
 Her mother's family is of Malaysian Chinese ancestry, described as "Malaysian and a mix of Singaporean and Nonya" with Chinese great-grandparents.
 Owen graduated from the University of Sussex.

 Owen worked in the public sector as a care worker for the NHS, a political assistant for Brighton and Hove City Council and a London Fire Brigade employee in the emergency planning department.
 Owen has been a political adviser to Alan Sugar and has worked on Labour's national small business policy.

 Owen was formerly a political officer for the trade union GMB and has been a member of Labour's National Executive Committee.
 She is chair of East and South East Asians for Labour.